October is approaching, and that means it’s nearly time for LDS General Conference!

 We’ve decided to focus on learning the prophets and apostles by using these cards for these two weeks before conference.
 I’ve made Raisin a worksheet to fill out information about each person.
 In addition to asking for the name, calling, and one interesting fact from the apostles’ life, I’ve left space for Raisin to research what the apostle’s previous conference message was about (researching with the May 2014 Conference Ensign) and a space for him to note what his next address is about.

-If you wish to use this too, download it by clicking the image below!
+If you wish to use this too, get it from my shop.

 In the meantime, Strawberry and I have been playing “find the prophet” in the mixed up pile of apostles.
 She enjoys the hide-and-seek game, and she asks what the others’ names are as well.
 While I can’t really expect more than that from her, I’m hoping that in a week and a half, she’ll be excited to see some familiar faces on the TV screen in the midst of her playing.